-Interested in cameras from a young age, native-Midwesterner Rebecca Metschke began making landscape images in earnest after moving from the West Coast to New Hampshire in the mid-1990s.
 The Granite State’s geography is richly varied but wonderfully compact.
-You can be shooting colorful skies along the Atlantic at the break of day and then scouting locations in the mountains within the span of just a few hours: a perfect canvas for an outdoor photographer.
+You can be shooting colorful skies along the Atlantic at the break of day and then scouting locations in the mountains within the span of just a few hours: a perfect canvas for an outdoor photographer, and an ideal place to hone her skills.

 Rebecca spent 20 years based in New Hampshire's Seacoast working throughout New England (and beyond), but it was her adoptive state - and the White Mountains in particular - which assumed a special place in her heart.
 Fittingly, Granite State landscapes are featured in her books The Third Day: The Magnificence of the Natural World, and Autumn in New Hampshire's White Mountains: The Photographer's Guide.